 We are committed to helping you live your life with a long-term condition.
 That’s why we run services where you can get advice on the following conditions:

 We will also work in partnership with you to create the right care plan for your needs.
 It’s important to think about what you want from a care plan – it can help if you know what you want to discuss with your GP.
-NHS Choices suggests some questions you could ask:

 Tips for living with a long-term condition

 NHS Choices has created some practical tips on living with a long-term condition:

 - Accept you have a persistent health condition…and then begin to move on

 - Learn to prioritise and plan your days

 - Setting goals/action plans